NoHaWeb/Agenor/README.md

 # Agenor
-File and Document Management System
+Document Management System

+`Agenor` is a web based document management system written in PHP with MySQL backend.
+It features control of access to files, and automated install and upgrades.